Skip to main content

 A pop will appear with some information.

 The next step is to copy the mutation part of the pop-up in the previous tab.
-If you'd run it now you'll likely receive an error depending on your actions configurations.
+If you run it now you'll likely receive an error depending on your action's configurations.

-If your action requires input variables make sure to define those in the 'query variable' tab in the bottom-left.
+If your action requires input variables, define those in the 'query variable' tab in the bottom-left.
 You can copy the variable part of the pop-up in the previous tab, make sure to configure it though.

-Now if your action is private you'll also need a valid Bearer token, which you can define in the 'HTTP headers' tab.
+Now if your action is private you'll also need a valid Bearer token, which you can define in the Headers tab.
 Check out this article for more information on retrieving your Bearer token.

 Regardless, you can test your actions here without the need of using the front end of your application.
 If you have for example a form that creates new users you can simply specify their name and other credentials and hit run to first of all test if your action works and second not use the front end for it.